The Ten Commandments (1956 film): Music

-A double-LP monaural soundtrack album was released in 1957 by Dot Records, utilizing excerpts from the original film recordings.
+A double-LP monaural soundtrack album was released in 1957 by Dot Records, using excerpts from the original film recordings.
 A stereo version of the 1957 album was released in 1960 containing new recordings conducted by Bernstein, as the original film recordings, while recorded in three-channel stereo, were not properly balanced for an LP stereo release, as the intent at the time of recording had been to mix the film masters to mono for the film soundtrack itself; this recording was later issued on CD by MCA Classics in 1989.
 For the film's tenth anniversary, United Artists Records released a second stereo re-recording in 1966, also conducted by Bernstein and employing different orchestral arrangements unique to this release.

-For the film's 60th anniversary, Intrada Records released a six-CD album of the score in 2016.
-The Intrada release contains the complete two and a half hour score as originally recorded by Bernstein, with much of it remixed in true stereo for the first time.
-In addition, the 2016 release contains all the diegetic music recorded for the film, the original 1957 Dot album (in mono), the 1960 Dot album (in stereo), and the 1966 United Artists album, as well a 12-minute recording of Bernstein auditioning his thematic ideas for DeMille on the piano.
+For the film's 60th anniversary in 2016, Intrada Records released a six-CD album of the score.
+The Intrada release contains the complete 2½ hour score as originally recorded by Bernstein, with much of it remixed in true stereo for the first time.
+In addition, the 2016 release contains all the diegetic music recorded for the film, the original 1957 Dot album (in mono), the 1960 Dot album (in stereo), and the 1966 United Artists album, as well as a 12-minute recording of Bernstein auditioning his thematic ideas for DeMille on the piano.
 The box set won the IFMCA Award for Best New Archival Release – Re-Release or Re-Recording of an Existing Score.